k2view-academy/K2View-Academy/articles/TDM/tdm_overview/01_tdm_overview.md

 - A built-in self-service web application, a place where testers can request data to be provisioned on demand and in real-time.
 - Store data centrally in Fabric.
 The copied (provisioned) entities are stored in Fabric.
+- Support a copy of data into a living testing environments.
-- Support for partial data requests, re-deployments, and data appending:
+- Support for partial data requests, re-deployments of data, and data appending:
   - Copy (provision) a predefined list of Business Entities from a selected source environment to a selected target environment.
 The full data, related to the selected entities, is extracted and copied to the relevant data systems.
   - Copy a sub-set of entities based on predefined parameters.
 For example, copy 10 Customers located in NY and use small business packages.
 - Synthetic data generation: